TYPO3-Solr/ext-solr/Documentation/Backend/ConnectionManager.rst

 TYPO3 Site mode
 ---------------

-You can configure all solr connection properties along with your TYPO3 site in the site module.
+You can configure all Solr connection properties along with your TYPO3 site in the site module.

 The configuration in the UI is limited to the following settings to keep the setup as simple as possible: